 Hosts are responsible for keeping entryway and outside doors locked.
 These doors may not be propped open.

 Private party hosts are responsible for any public spaces that may be trashed due to their guests' actions.
 Students who host a private party are responsible for returning public access spaces around their suites to a pre-party condition within two hours of the party's close.
-A handout with advice and information about clean-up and cleaning equipment is available from either the Superintendent or the House Office.
+A handout with advice and information about clean-up and cleaning equipment is available from the Building Manager's Office.

 Students must adhere to rules in the Handbook for Students, especially the section entitled "Policies Governing Residency in the Houses and Dormitories," as well as Harvard College 's policy regarding alcohol and drugs.

 Hosts of private parties (defined as gatherings of 20 or more) must fill out the Party Registration form, available in the Resident Dean's Office, and return it, legibly signed both by hosts and entryway tutors, to the Resident Dean's Office.
 The Party Registration form is due before noon the day of the party (or noon on Friday for weekend parties).

 Funds from the College or from its agents (including House Committees) may not be used to support private parties held in private rooms.

 Location of Alcohol Consumption

 Alcohol consumption is prohibited to all persons (students, guests, tutors, faculty, and staff) in all public areas of Quincy house, except during special events sanctioned by the House.
 Public areas include all of the following: courtyards, stairwells, hallways, elevators, lobby areas in New Quincy (including the grille area), and all other obviously public localities.
 Please use good judgment.
 All persons found drinking alcohol, or carrying open containers, in the House's public areas will be asked to cease this behavior immediately; failure to do so will constitute grounds for disciplinary action.
 We appreciate your cooperation and understanding as well as that of your guests in honoring this policy.